usnistgov/multibag-py/docs/multibag-profile-spec.md

                Directory</a>), that file should be installed as the
                <code>bag-info.txt</code> file for the aggregated bag.
 The
-               application may make additional changes to file afterward.
+               application may make additional changes to file later.
 In particular, the application may update the <code>Payload-Oxum</code> and <code>Bag-Size</code>
                fields to ensure their values are correct for the aggregated bag.</p>